SKhai77/horiseon-code-refact/README.md

 ## Usage

+- It is a normal webpage and no particular instruction is needed.
-Preview the homepage or visit the live website by [clicking here, Horiseon Social Solution Services](https://skhai77.github.io/horiseon-code-refact/index.html).
+- Preview the homepage or visit the live website by [clicking here, Horiseon Social Solution Services](https://skhai77.github.io/horiseon-code-refact/index.html).

 ![Horiseon Homepage Screenshot](assets/screenshots/horiseon-homepage.png)